Chili-Bebber/i3rice/README.md

 # notes
 * This is a repository for my dotfiles.
 My bar uses Fontawesome 5 and Roboto fonts by default, but you can change that!
 * My conky requires [conky draw](https://github.com/fisadev/conky-draw).
 Go grab that if you want it.
 * My compton config is made to work nicely with my Nvidia GPU on the proprietary drivers.
-My config may not be the best for your hardware
+It may not be the best for your hardware

 # setup